onap/policy-parent/docs/apex/APEX-Install-Guide.rst

          -  Cygwin: ``/cygdrive/c/dev/apex-pdp``

       .. important::
          A Build requires ONAP Nexus
          APEX has a dependency to ONAP parent projects.
 You might need to adjust your Maven M2 settings.
 The most current settings can be found in the ONAP oparent repo: `Settings <https://git.onap.org/oparent/plain/settings.xml>`__.

       .. important::
          A Build needs Space
          Building APEX requires approximately 2-3 GB of hard disc space, 1 GB for the actual build with full distribution and 1-2 GB for the downloaded dependencies

       .. important::
          A Build requires Internet (for first build) During the build, several (a lot) of Maven dependencies will be downloaded and stored in the configured local Maven repository.
 The first standard build (and any first specific build) requires Internet access to download those dependencies.

       .. important::
          Building RPM distributions
-		 RPM images are only build if the ``rpm`` package is installed (Unix).
+         RPM images are only built if the ``rpm`` package is installed (Unix).
 To install ``rpm`` run ``sudo apt-get install rpm``, then build APEX.

       .. container:: paragraph

-         Use Maven to for a standard build without any tests.
+         Use Maven for a standard build without any tests.

       +-------------------------------------------------------+--------------------------------------------------------+
       | Unix, Cygwin                                          | Windows                                                |